laravel/docs/eloquent.md

 	}

 In the example above, the `id` and `password` attributes may **not** be mass assigned.
 All other attributes will be mass assignable.
-You may also block **all** attributes from mass assignment using the guard method:
+You may also block **all** attributes from mass assignment using the guard property:

 #### Blocking All Attributes From Mass Assignment